-Effective communication skills are made up of a few different skills such as;
+Effective communication skills are made up of a few different tasks such as:

 Communication skills on applications

 Communication skills will be one of the most noticeable things on your applications and during interviews, so it’s important to get it right.
-Remembering the 3 P’s when having any form of communication with employers is our number one tip:
+Our number one tip is to remember the 3 P’s when having any form of communication with employers.
+Make sure you are:

 - Punctual: This will show that you are a serious candidate but also gives you enough time to draft and proofread an appropriate written response.

 - Professional: Remember to always go for a more formal approach rather than casual, to avoid coming across as unprofessional.

 - Polite: Manners go a long way, especially when contacting people you wish to work with or for.

 Written communication skills – Any written communication should be actively – instead of passively – and easy to understand.
 Definitely do not use any shorthand, while it is fine to do this with friends, recruiters will not be as interested in your abilities of shortening words and phrases to a few letters and numbers.
 Check, check and check again for typos, grammatical errors and spelling mistakes.

 Face-to-face communication skills – During interviews you should be confident, smile and maintain eye contact whilst speaking.
 Always think about who your audience is when speaking to a group of other candidates or presenting to the manager.
 Tailor your approach!
 Show your interest and demonstrate your listening skills by asking relevant questions and giving honest responses.
 However, try to avoid babbling on and on.